Lia2606/data-analytics/Excel Project/README.md

    unique values, descriptive statistics.
    ([See full profiling →])
    - Key discovery: 99,441 orders from 96,096 unique customers
-   2) #### Key Question: "Why do 97% of customers never return, and what can be done to improve customer lifetime value?"
+   2) #### Defining Question: "Why do 97% of customers never return, and what can be done to improve customer lifetime value?"

    3) Data Cleaning ([See full profiling →])